Corporate Services Contact Us

 Cheating and Breach of Contract

 It is notable that cheating is different from contractual nonperformance.
-This is cheating if a person makes someone part with money with the hope of receiving an equivalent value in the future through a promise to deliver a specific product the inducer does not have such as Indigo.
-However, if the deceiver held out the promise of delivering the goods once the money was paid but fails to perform the contract he is not cheating but commits a civil breach of contract (g).
+This is cheating if a person makes someone part with money with the hope of receiving an equivalent value in the future through a promise to deliver a specific product that the inducer does not have, such as Indigo.
+However, if the deceiver held out the promise of delivering the goods once the money was paid but fails to perform the contract, he is not cheating but commits a civil breach of contract (g).

 Hence, intention at the time of making the contract plays a crucial role in distinguishing between criminal cheating and civil breach.